 I met up again with the original birders who had walked a long loop around the estuary without success.
 We split up again and fairly soon afterwards, at around 10:30am, I checked a slightly larger flock which had flown in from the north and sure enough the Rose-coloured Starling was amongst them.
 In flight the pale belly and overall sandy colouration made it fairly easy to pick out.
 I called it out to another birder next to me and she rang the other two birders who confirmed that they had seen the starling fly past at more or less the same time.

 The flock was fairly large now, perhaps 100 plus birds, but the only views were those in flight.
 Eventually, however, the large flock settled in the hedgerows and bushes bordering the ferry channel.
 We walked further down the tramway to get closer views and the Rose-coloured Starling popped up into view for a minute or so allowing me to make a few sketches.

 The Rose-coloured Starling was strikingly paler with a beady black eye and an obvious yellow base to a pinkish bill.
 The wing feathers were clearly darker than the mantle, head and body feathers.
 The large flock was flighty and spooked at the slightest thing and soon they were off again.
 We tracked the Rose-coloured Starling as it dropped down on to the mud at the edge of the saltmarsh and gave fairly good views out in the open for another minute or so.

-There are around 40-50 records per year with a good number of the juveniles being on the south coast in the autumn.
+There are around 40-50 records per year with a good number of these being autumn juveniles on the south coast.
 The nearest breeding grounds are Hungary and the Balkans.
 This is my 8th Rose-coloured Starling in Britain with three being adults in the winter and the most recent five all being autumn juveniles and all on the south coast including Hampshire, Dorset, Cornwall, the Scillies and now West Sussex.